Jarren Duran Player Props: Red Sox vs. Twins

 - The Twins have a 3.74 team ERA that ranks fourth across all MLB pitching staffs.

-- The righty's most recent time out was on Thursday against the Detroit Tigers, when he went four innings, surrendering two earned runs while giving up three hits.
+- In his last time out on Saturday against the Detroit Tigers, the righty threw seven innings, giving up six earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.